airtai/faststream/CONTRIBUTING.md

 ### Way of working

 The development of fastkafka is done in Jupyter notebooks.
-Inside the `nbs` directory you will fin all the source code of fastkafka, this is where you will implement your changes.
+Inside the `nbs` directory you will find all the source code of fastkafka, this is where you will implement your changes.

 The testing, cleanup and exporting of the code is being handled by `nbdev`, please, before starting the work on fastkafka, get familiar with it by reading [nbdev documentation](https://nbdev.fast.ai/getting_started.html).